As Louisiana Governor Jindal Fights to Reform Louisiana Schools, Teachers Push Back

 Bill Proponents Want Better Education for Louisiana Kids

 Those who support Jindal’s proposals believe radical changes are required if Louisiana’s kids are to receive a higher level of education than what is currently available.
-During committee debate, many Louisiana residents, parents and educators convened to let state lawmakers know what they thought of the proposed reform.
+During committee debate, many Louisiana residents, parents, and educators convened to let state lawmakers know what they thought of the proposed reform.
 Greg Davis of Lafayette told the committee he was testifying on behalf of students in Lafayette Parish.
-Parish was reported in the Town Talk as saying choice was necessary to rescue children from “chronic and sustained failure.”
+Parish was reported in the Town Talk that choice was necessary to rescue children from “chronic and sustained failure.”

-Sister Carol Shively, the superintendent of Catholic schools in Shreveport, told the panel that families frequently make financial sacrifices to send their children to private school, “even though they pay taxes to educate other people’s children.”
+Sister Carol Shively, the superintendent of Catholic schools in Shreveport, told the panel that families frequently make financial sacrifices to send their children to private school “even though they pay taxes to educate other people’s children.”

 Jindal Goes Toe-to-Toe with Teachers and Unions

 Some of the most vocal opponents of Jindal’s bill are the teachers and unions within the state.
-According to a report at The Weekly Standard, the largest teachers’ union in Louisiana, the Louisiana Federation of Teachers, has targeted the governor’s proposals on its home page.
+According to a report at The Weekly Standard, the most prominent teachers’ union in Louisiana, the Louisiana Federation of Teachers, has targeted the governor’s proposals on its home page.
 The organization has also started a petition to “tell Governor Jindal he is wrong about teachers and public schools!”

 Teachers across the state recently walked out of their classrooms and converged on the state capitol to let the governor and Louisiana lawmakers know they were unhappy with the bill.
-At least four school districts, including Baker, St. Martin, Vermilion and East Baton Rouge, had to cancel classes for the day because of teacher protests, MSNBC reported.
+At least four school districts, including Baker, St. Martin, Vermilion, and East Baton Rouge, had to cancel classes for the day because of teacher protests, MSNBC reported.

 Steve Monaghan, president of the Louisiana Federation of Teachers, told MSNBC, “The governor lit this fuse.
 The governor chose to run his bills this week, not us.”